12-simple-ways-to-maintain-a-healthy-weight-photo

 High Mercury Fish

-Mercury is toxic to a developing fetus and can linger in a woman’s blood stream for over a year.
+However, some fish contain high levels of mercury, which is toxic to a developing fetus and can remain in the bloodstream for over a year.

 Check out FDA Chart